- Kensington Town Hall/Armory

 Brainard Warner donated the triangle of land near his house and built the library.
 His friend, Crosby Noyes, provided the books, many of which he had reviewed as editor and publisher of the Washington Evening Star.
 Noyes is the oldest public library building in the Washington, D.C. area.
 It quickly became the social, cultural, and intellectual center of the community since it was the largest public building in Kensington, except for the schoolhouse.
 Town meetings were held here before there was a town hall and the Presbyterian Church met here before their own building was constructed.
 An association was formed to run the library, and funds were raised from activities such as musical entertainment, lawn parties, Halloween parties, and “book evenings” with candy sales.
 Subscriptions to the library were $1.00, and use of the reading room was free.

-Since 1951 the library has been part of the Montgomery County Library system, but The Noyes Children’s Library Foundation was founded in 1991 to raise funds to pay the operating expenses to keep the library during county budget cuts.
+Since 1951 the library has been part of the Montgomery County Library System, but The Noyes Children’s Library Foundation was founded in 1991 to raise funds to pay the operating expenses to keep the library during County budget cuts.
 Their outreach and fundraising efforts have included storybook parades, silent auctions, and children’s dance parties.
-See http://www.noyeslibraryfoundation.org/ for more detailed information.
+See https://www.noyeslibraryfoundation.org/ for more detailed information.

-Warner Circle sits in the heart of Kensington.
-This stately home was originally owned by Brainard Warner who built this Victorian mansion in 1892 as a retreat for his family from Washington DC.
+Warner Manor sits in the heart of Kensington.
+This stately home was originally owned by Brainard Warner who built this Victorian mansion in 1892 as a retreat for his family from Washington, DC.
 The house is built in a Queen Anne Style – note its massive front porch and its asymmetrical façade.
 The carriage house in the back was built in 1914.

-After Warner passed away his home changed hands a few times.
-In the 1960s it became a nursing home.
-In 2005 the Montgomery County Parks Department purchased the home and returned its exterior back to its original condition.
-The land has once again become a hub for town hosting events such as fairs and concerts and offering respite for citizens to meander in its gardens.
+After Warner passed away, his home changed hands a few times.
+In the 1960s, it became a nursing home.
+In 2005, the Montgomery County Parks Department purchased the property and restored exterior of the home and the carriage house.
+It is now referred to as Warner Circle Special Park.
+The land has once again become a hub for events such as fairs and concerts, and offering respite for citizens to meander in its gardens.